 At the end, they will discuss the process for repairing the failed part or correcting the trouble.
 If you choose that A/C system repair is better for you than buying an upgraded A/C system, the technician will order any parts required and plan your next appointment to fix the A/C system.
 Or, if the part required is already accessible on their vehicle, they will go ahead and start the air conditioning repair work with your authorization.

 Remember that throughout Charleston your HVAC equipment is in good hands with Pardee Service Experts.
-Our service techs are NATE-certified and have been through extensive background checks so you can feel comfortable with the technicians we send into your home.
+Our service techs are ACE-certified and have been through extensive background checks so you can feel comfortable with the technicians we send into your home.
 If you ever have any questions about your AC or what to expect with your AC repair, give us a call day or night at 843-410-6103 and we’ll be happy to discuss the process.